Aswin-Raj-K/RV32I-Processor-Design/README.md

 ### 5.4 Resource Utilization

-Resource utilization details, including the number of block RAMs used and bonded pins.
+Details about resource utilization, including the number of block RAMs used and bonded pins.

 ## 6. Testing

-Explanation of testing procedures.
+This section provides details about the testing procedures used to validate the processor's functionality.

 ### 6.1 Unit Testing

-Details about unit testing for different instructions.
+Explanation of unit testing for different instructions.

 ### 6.2 High-Level Testing